Heartfall Arises

-Heartfall Arises is a Chinese-Hong Kong suspense crime action drama film directed by Ng Ban-yu and starring Nicholas Tse, Sean Lau, Tong Liya, Mavis Fan and Vengo Gao.
-It was scheduled for release in Hong Kong on October 20, 2016 and in China on October 21, 2016 in 4DX, 3D and China Film Giant Screen.
+Heartfall Arises is a 2016 suspense crime action drama film directed by Ng Ban-yu and starring Nicholas Tse, Sean Lau, Tong Liya, Mavis Fan and Vengo Gao.
+A Chinese-Hong Kong co-production, it was scheduled for release in Hong Kong on 20 October 2016 and in China on 21 October 2016 in 4DX, 3D and China Film Giant Screen.

 Plot

 Heartfall Arises follows two Chinese chess masters who have been entangled in several serial murder cases in relation to the effect of organ transplants.
 John Ma (Nicholas Tse) a brave cop, and Calvin Che (Sean Lau) a criminal psychologist brought together are under the great threat and struggle to define all means evolved from the killings.
 Their final confrontation will uncover the lead behind the scene but will also put numerous innocent people in great danger than it is ever known before.